Putri Kusuma Wardani

 Putri Kusuma Wardani (born 20 July 2002) is an Indonesian badminton player affiliated with Exist Jakarta club.
+She is the Bronze Medalist at 2025 BWF World Championships.

 Career

-Trained in Exist Jakarta club, Wardani entered the Indonesia national training center in 2018.
+Trained in Exist Jakarta club, Wardani joined the Indonesia national training center in 2018.
 In the national tournament, she was part of the Exist team that won the 2018 Superliga Junior.
-She was selected to join National team squad to compete at the 2018 Asian and World Junior Championships, by securing the bronze medal in both tournaments.
+She was selected to join national team squad to compete at the 2018 Asian and World Junior Championships, and secured bronze medals in both tournaments.
 At the age of 16, she reached the final of a senior tournament Bangladesh International Challenge but proved second best to Vietnamese player Nguyễn Thùy Linh.

 In 2019, Wardani finished as finalist at the Junior Grand Prix tournament Jaya Raya Junior International.
-She achieved the first title of her career when she won the Jakarta Junior International Series beating her compatriot Maharani Sekar Batari.
-In the team event, she helped the National team finish as runner-up in Asian Junior and win the Suhandinata Cup for the first time ever by defeating China in the mixed team final of World Junior Championships.
+Later she won the Jakarta Junior International Series beating her compatriot Maharani Sekar Batari.
+In the team event, she helped the National team finish as runner-up in the Asian Junior and won the first Suhandinata Cup for Indonesia by defeating China in the mixed team final of the World Junior Championships.

-In 2021, Wardani claimed her first Super 300 event title at the Spain Masters defeated Line Christophersen of Denmark in the final at the age of 18.
+In 2021, Wardani claimed her first Super 300 event title at the Spain Masters by defeating Line Christophersen of Denmark in the final at the age of 18.
 She then won the Czech Open and Bangladesh International.

-In 2022, Wardani was featured in the Indonesian women's winning team at the Asia Team Championships.
-Wardani claimed her second World Tour title at the Orléans Masters by defeating Iris Wang in the final in a close rubber games.
-In May, she competed at the Southeast Asian Games, and won a silver medal in the women's team and a bronze in the singles.
+In 2022, Wardani was featured on the Indonesian women's winning team at the Asia Team Championships.
+Wardani claimed her second World Tour title at the Orléans Masters by defeating Iris Wang in the final in a close rubber game.
+In May, she competed at the SEA Games, and won a silver medal in the women's team event and a bronze in the individual event.